PC Gamer's Best of E3 2021 Awards

 Wes: I love this premise already—it reminds me a bit of Satoshi Kon's Millennium Actress.
 The story here will probably be nothing alike, but I'm immediately into any mystery about classic Hollywood.
 I can't imagine a much better premise for an FMV game, to boot.

-Tyler: It is a great idea, yeah.
+Tyler: It is a great idea.
 As I understand it, we'll be investigating three unreleased movies scene-by-scene to uncover what happened to their disappeared star, or what we think happened, at least.
-I'm making some assumptions there, but it follows from Barlow's previous games that it'll work something like that.
+I'm making some assumptions there because, yeah, we saw almost nothing, but it follows from Barlow's previous games that it'll work something like that.
 It's my favorite premise of his so far.
 On one hand, it's presumably got the usual digital sleuthing rabbit hole to disappear down—the kind of a subreddits would obsess over—but can also explore film as a medium, or art in general, and I'm curious what Barlow and Amelia Gray (who co-wrote Telling Lies) do there.
 They've brought on two other writers, too: Allan Scott (Don't Look Now, Queen's Gambit) and Barry Gifford (Wild at Heart, Lost Highway).

 Mechajammer